Discover why personal financial planning is important. Learn the top 6 benefits in our blog post and how it can lead to a worry-free future.

 Do I need personal financial planning?

-So, contrary to popular opinion, you don’t have to be a millionaire to benefit from sound financial planning.
-Everyone will benefit from it.
+You don’t have to be a millionaire to benefit from sound financial planning.

 Run a tight ship.

-T. Harv Eker said once that most businesses fail because cash isn’t accessible to them when their creditors start calling (paraphrasing here).
+T. Harv Eker said once that most businesses fail because cash isn’t accessible to them when their creditors start calling.
 The same is true in personal finance.

-If you have money in the form of your salary, then that’s all well and good.
-But if you need to pay your mortgage today and your salary isn’t coming until the end of the month, then that’s no use.
+If you need to pay your mortgage today and you don’t get your salary until the end of the month, then that’s no use.
 You still can’t pay.
 And the bank could still foreclose on your house.

 You’d either have to borrow more money to cover the payment for this bill – and most likely, accrue interest.
 Or, you’ll need to phone said creditor and ask if you could pay late, which they might allow, provided you also then pay the penalty (often called an admin fee or a late fee).